 | ^

-It compiled, and the warning about client::connect not being used is gone!
+The code compiled, and the warning about client::connect not being used is gone!

-Unused code warnings don’t always indicate that something needs to be made public: if you didn’t want these functions to be part of your public API, unused code warnings could be alerting you to code you no longer needed and can safely delete.
-They could also be alerting you to a bug, if you had just accidentally removed all places within your library where this function is called.
+Unused code warnings don’t always indicate that an item in your code needs to be made public: if you didn’t want these functions to be part of your public API, unused code warnings could be alerting you to code you no longer need that you can safely delete.
+They could also be alerting you to a bug if you had just accidentally removed all places within your library where this function is called.

-In our case though, we do want the other two functions to be part of our crate’s public API, so let’s mark them as pub as well to try to get rid of the remaining warnings.
-Modify src/network/mod.rs to be:
+But in this case, we do want the other two functions to be part of our crate’s public API, so let’s mark them as pub as well to get rid of the remaining warnings.
+Modify src/network/mod.rs to look like the following:

 Filename: src/network/mod.rs